Accounting0

 The actual budget includes actual cost, fee, contingency, and contractor loss.

 However, implementing GMP in construction isn’t as simple as naming a single figure.
-Because of how rapidly the industry moves, there’s quite a bit of nuance that goes into it.
-And, of course, a GMP contract has many clauses to account for this.
+Because the industry moves so quickly, there’s quite a bit of nuance involved.
+And, of course, a GMP contract includes many clauses to address this.

 It’s also important to note that a GMP contract is usually not all-encompassing.
 They typically stipulate that the client is responsible for certain project-based costs and the contractor for others.
 For example, the client may pay the contractor’s markup, while the contractor is responsible for subcontractor markups.